luposdate/luposdate_example/README.md

 luposdate_example
 =================

-This repo just shows how to use luposdate in a maven project
+This repo just shows how to use [luposdate](https://github.com/luposdate/luposdate) in a maven project.